ncanderson/history_generator/dev_notes.md

 # TODO

-- Get defs on startup - who should own the data defs object, and should we give it generators on construction?

-- rethink shared pointers everywhere, specifically how to handle generated history

 - figure out what functions to make const

-- Fix handling of config - child classes should get their own copy of their own config
+- Fix handling of config - child classes should get their own copy of their own config, and not a single global config for everything

-- Modify instantiation of config, probably don't need it defined outside of main.
-Model it after data access manager
+- Give data defs to the generators, not the data access manager. that class should just manage the pass-through

 # Notes